deeztek/Hermes-Secure-Email-Gateway/README.md

 - Calendars (CalDAV) and contacts (CardDAV)
 - Single sign-on via Authelia OIDC
 - Pre-provisioning of Nextcloud user accounts on first login
 - Team chat, voice/video calls, and meetings via Nextcloud Talk (optional: the app is not enabled by default, and dependable calls need the high-performance backend, deployed separately.
-See [Nextcloud Talk + HPB deployment](docs/general/nextcloud-talk-hpb-deployment.md))
+See [Nextcloud Talk and the High-Performance Backend](docs/general/nextcloud-talk-hpb-deployment.md))

 ### Admin and user experience (Community)